Marradi

 Marradi (Maré) is a comune (municipality) in the Metropolitan City of Florence in the Italian region Tuscany, located about 45 km northeast of Florence at the borders with the Emilia-Romagna region.

 Marradi borders the following municipalities: Borgo San Lorenzo, Brisighella, Dicomano, Modigliana, Palazzuolo sul Senio, Portico e San Benedetto, San Godenzo, Tredozio, Vicchio.

+On 1st of July 2023 the 2nd stage of the 2023 Giro Donne finished at Marradi.